What to expect while you are in hospital

 Who to Contact about a Privacy Issue

-If you have a concern relating to a privacy issue please contact the Privacy Officer of the facility you are in.
+If you have a concern relating to a privacy issue please contact the Privacy Officer of the Southern DHB at email@example.com.
 If you feel the issue has not been addressed to your satisfaction following that conversation, we encourage you to contact the Privacy Commission on their number 0800 803 909 or through their web site: www.privacy.org.nz

 Property & Valuable